CarloDePieri/docker-archlinux-ansible/README.md

 This results in AUR package installation taking too long (sometimes - hours).

-Ulimits for Docker containers can be set in the following ways:
+Ulimits for Docker containers can be set in one the following ways:
 - system-wide (see https://wiki.archlinux.org/title/Limits.conf)
 - just for Docker service (see https://bbs.archlinux.org/viewtopic.php?id=283460) by adding something